jaydalal12/Admin-api-lab-12/README.md

  * `./build.sh`
  * `./run.sh`

-2.1 Terminate one of the GSC from the webui
+2.1 Terminate one of the GSC from the webui.<br />
-2.2 Watch the alerts in the command console where you activated the groovy script
+2.2 Watch the alerts in the command console where you activated the groovy script.<br />

 ![Screenshot](./Pictures/Picture2.png)